BLET reaches two tentative agreements with Wheeling & Lake Erie

 E-mail requests for ballots will not be accepted because personal information is required to verify eligibility before a ballot can be issued.

-Headquartered in Brewster, Ohio, the W&LE incorporates approximately 840 miles of trackage in Ohio, Pennsylvania, West Virginia, and Maryland.
-The W&LE handles over 140,000 carloads annually and interchanges with three Class I railroads (CSX, Canadian National and Norfolk Southern) and 16 regional, short line and switching railroads.
+Headquartered in Brewster, Ohio, the W&LE has been in existence since May of 1990 and incorporates over 800 miles of primarily former Norfolk Southern trackage in Ohio, Pennsylvania, West Virginia, and Maryland.
+The W&LE handles over 150,000 carloads annually and interchanges with three Class I railroads (CSX, Canadian National and Norfolk Southern) and 14 regional, short line and switching railroads.

 Like us on Facebook at